NickyTope/zmk-config/keyboard-layout.md

 3. Give your thumbs something to do - each thumb has 3 keys to press!
 4. Give yourself time to adjust when making changes.

-On duplicate Bspc keys:

-- Top right is for aesthetics, I generally don't press it.
-- Far left is where I use it for the most, however it breaks the rule above.
-- Bottom left key with right thumb is where I would like to move to... these things take time to train your muscle memory.

 |       | Pinky | Ring | Middle | Index   |       |      | Index   | Middle | Ring | Pinky |       |
 | ----- | ----- | ---- | ------ | ------- | ----- | ---- | ------- | ------ | ---- | ----- | ----- |
 | Esc   | Q     | W    | E      | R       | T     | Y    | U       | I      | O    | P     | Bspc  |